Is Copywriting Profitable? Does It Pay Well?

 conclusion-lead-gen-maps

-Since I own several of these local lead generation sites, and each can make between $500 and $3000 per month, I earn up to $52,000 in that time.
+Since I own several of these local lead generation sites, and each can make between $500 and $3,000 per month, I earn up to $52,000 monthly.
 This is significantly higher than what you can earn from copywriting.
 For instance, I made a Grand Rapids tree care website years ago, and it continues to make passive income.
 Although I’ve only done little or no maintenance work for the site over the years, it continues to make me $2,000 per month.
 My happy client benefits from the leads my site generates for their business.

 Follow Me